 I am baffled as to why eating healthfully has become such a point of discussion.
-I walk into a grocery store and see people buying things that do not even classify as food in my book, chock full of chemicals and fake ingredients.
-They look at me as if I am the one with the sickness because I continue feeding my body healthfully no matter what day it is.
+Walking into a grocery store, I see people buying things that do not even classify as food, chock full of chemicals and fake ingredients.
+They look at me as if I am the one with the sickness because I choose to feed my body healthfully no matter what day it is.
 I never “cheat”.
-There is no such thing as cheating if I want to keep on walking, hiking and dancing.
+There is no such thing as cheating if I want to keep walking, hiking and dancing.
 I chose living a full life over a store bought cheesecake…hands down.

-My idea of a “treat” is a grain free, dairy free, nut free and refined sugar free cookie.
+This is not deprivation in any way.
+My idea of a “treat” is a grain, dairy, nut and refined sugar free cookie.
 They are incredibly sweet to me and I never feel deprived.
-Some in my family still raise an eyebrow or two when they learn what I exclude from my diet.
-My father is convinced that if I remove grains from my diet, I have nowhere else to get carbohydrates and therefore must be deficient.
+Some in my family still raise an eyebrow when they learn what I exclude from my diet.
+My father is convinced that if I remove grains, I have nowhere else to get carbohydrates and therefore must be deficient.
 I simply don’t have time to argue the merits of my diet any longer.
 I also can’t spend another minute of my life energy explaining why I only eat when I am hungry, which is usually twice a day.
 Why do I care if society has completely bought into the made up structure of three meals a day?
 People shovel food into their mouths simply because a clock tells them too.
 That is madness to me.
 We eat to live, not live to eat.

-I know this way of life works and my doctors see that I am stable.
+I know this way of life works and my doctors agree.
 Most importantly, I feel better when I eat this way.
-So the next time you attend a family function, or a holiday party, be careful what you say and how you judge others.
+Please consider carefully what you say the next time you attend a family function, or holiday party.
 Do not force ice cream on someone and give him or her a verbal lashing for not participating in your sugar fest and do not become the sugar dealer of your family.
-It is a drug and you would probably not force it upon a diabetic.
-Realize that I, like others, have made a very deliberate and conscious decision to do what is best for my health.

-After much self-work, I never crave “fake” food, I am never without and I feel satiated.
-Please do not pass along your misgivings about how you eat to me; I categorically refuse to take on that burden.
-Cho0se to hold your tongue instead of offering a litany of misguided nutritional information.
-It may make you feel better for your choices, but it does nothing to me beyond making me once again aware of the level of ignorance in regards to nutrition.
-It also makes me sad that people do not exercise enough self-love to eat well.
+Finally, please do not pass along your misgivings about how you eat to me; I categorically refuse to take on that burden.
+Choose to hold your tongue instead of offering a litany of misguided nutritional information.
+It may make you feel better for your choices, but it does nothing to me beyond making me aware how few understand food is medicine.
+Love yourself, cut the crap (pun intended)and feed your cells what they need.
 It is a gift that you give yourself and well worth the effort.